bugcrowd/templates/submissions/description/cross_site_scripting_xss/cross_site_request_forgery_csrf/flash_based/template.md

 {{request}}
 ```

-1. Navigate to the following URL and observe the action taken by the CSRF POC code was successful: {{URL}}
+1. Navigate to the following URL and observe within the HTTP interception proxy that the action taken by the CSRF POC code was successful: {{URL}}

 ## Proof of Concept (PoC)